-Northern lights Eiði tonight
+Northern lights in Eiði tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Eiði.